Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of CM type hyper-Kähler varieties

 if the integral Mumford--Tate conjecture in codimension one holds.
-It is true for hyper-K\"ahler varieties: From \cite[Proposition 6.2]{CadoretMoonen}, we can see the Hodge structure on $\rH^2(X,\ZZ)$ is Hodge-maixmal.
-Then we can follow the proof of Theorem 6.6 in {\it loc.cit.} to show that the classical Mumford--Tate conjecture of $X$ implies the integral version, where we need to use the period map in Proposition \ref{prop:descentperiod}.
-However, the Mumford--Tate conjecture in codimension one holds true for all hyper-K\"ahler varieties of $b_2 \geq 4$ \cite[Corollary 1.5.2]{A96}.
+By \Cref{mainthm3}, there is a constant $C(d)$ which is independent of $X$ and $C(d,X) \leq C(d)$.
+Then we can conclude the uniform boundedness.

-Finally, we can conclude by the finiteness of $X$ of CM type and bounded defining field degree. \end{proof}
+We claim that the integral Mumford--Tate conjecture holds true for hyper-Kähler varieties with $b_2 \geq 4$.
+From \cite[Proposition 6.2]{CadoretMoonen}, we can see that the Hodge structure on $\rH^2(X,\ZZ)$ is Hodge-maximal.
+Then we can follow the proof of Theorem 6.6 in {\it loc.cit.} to show that the classical Mumford--Tate conjecture of $X$ implies the integral version, in which we need the arithmetic period map given in Proposition \ref{prop:descentperiod}.
+However, the Mumford--Tate conjecture in codimension one holds true for all hyper-Kähler varieties of $b_2 \geq 4$ (see \cite[Corollary 1.5.2]{A96}). \end{proof}